openforis/sepal-doc/docs/source/feature/project.rst

     For every user a :code:`[no project]` project is created at registration step.
 This project will be the fallback for every recipes that was created before the publication of the feature.
 It cannot be deleted or renamed.

 To create a project, click on :btn:`<fa-solid fa-folder-tree> Projects`.
-It will open the following interface. then click on :btn:`<fa-solid fa-pencil-alt> Add` to create a new project.
+It will open the following interface. then click on :btn:`<fa-solid fa-pencil> Add` to create a new project.
 Simply fill the name and press :btn:`<fa-solid fa-check> Apply` to validate it.
 The newly created project will apear in the list.

 .. thumbnail:: ../_images/feature/project/new-project.png
     :title: project management popup windows